 Grand Place composes different middle ages gothic buildings these are the Town Hall, Museum of the City of Brussels and many more incredible old buildings covered with Guildhalls.

 Considered as a UNESCO World Heritage Site, Grand Place is also known as Grote Markt in dutch.

 Museum of the City of Brussels

-Grand Place was voted the most beautiful square in Europe in 2010, among other square nominated were Moscow’s Red Square and France’s Place Stanislas.
+Grand Place voted the most beautiful square in Europe in 2010, among other square nominated were Moscow’s Red Square and France’s Place Stanislas.

-Did you know that Grand Place is surrounded by foods ? well they streets around it are named after foods actually.
+Did you know that Grand Place surrounded by foods ? well they streets around it named after foods actually.
 Butter (Rue au Beurre), Herbs (Rue du Marché aux Herbes), and Cheese (Rue du Marché aux Fromages)